philipstevens/philipcstevens.com/content/posts/basic-transfer-learning.md

 ## 8) Train model:

-We train for 30 epochs amd since we set our training input pipeline to repeat we are required to explicitly state the number of steps per epoch.
-We also set the number of validation steps in such a way that we have 5 subsplits we average the validation over.
+We train for 30 epochs and since we set our training input pipeline to repeat we are required to explicitly state the number of steps per epoch.
+We also set the number of validation steps in such a way that we have 5 subsplits of our validation data.

 ```python